Marguerite de Launay, baronne de Staal

-Marguerite Jeanne Cordier de Launay, baronne de Staal (30 August 1684 – 15 June 1750) was a French author.
+Marguerite Jeanne Cordier de Launay, baronne de Staal (30 August 1684 – 15 June 1750) was a French writer.

 Life

 De Launay was born in Paris.
 Her father was a painter named Cordier.
 He seems to have deserted her mother, who then resumed her maiden name, de Launay, which was also adopted by her daughter.
 She was educated at a convent at Evreux, of which Mme de La Rochefoucauld, sister of François de La Rochefoucauld, author of the Maximes, was superior.
 There, she became attached to Mme de Grieu, who, being appointed abbess of the convent of St Louis at Rouen, took her friend with her.

 Mlle de Launay lived there until 1710 in the enjoyment of the utmost consideration, and held a little court of her own, which included Brunel, the friend of Fontenelle, the sieur de la Rey and the abbé Vertot.
 She describes her own first passion for the marquis de Silly, the brother of a friend with whom she was visiting.
 Her affection was not returned, but she entered on a correspondence with him in which she plays the part of director.

 After the death of her patron, Mme de Grieu, poverty compelled her to enter the household of the duchesse du Maine at the Château de Sceaux in the capacity of lady-in-waiting.
 Her literary talent soon manifested itself in the literary court of the duchesse, and secured for her, among other friendships, the somewhat undesirable admiration of the abbé Chaulieu.
 The duchesse is said, on the somewhat dubious authority of her lady-in-waiting, to have been not a little jealous of her attendant.
 Enough, however, is known of the duchesse's imperious and capricious temper to make it improbable that her service was agreeable.
 Mlle de Launay, however, enjoyed a large share of her mistress' confidence and had a considerable share in drawing up the Mémoire des princes légitimes which demanded the meeting of the states-general.